-Champion Iron Limited
+Champion Iron Limited (Australia)

-Champion Iron Mines Limited ("CIML") is incorporated in Canada under the Business Corporations Act of Ontario.
+Champion Iron Mines Limited is incorporated in Canada under the Business Corporations Act of Ontario.
 Quebec Iron Ore Inc. is incorporated in Canada under the Canada Business Corporations Act and is 63.2% owned by the Corporation.
 9306-2867 Quebec Inc. is incorporated in the Province of Quebec and is 33.3% owned by the Corporation.
 9306-2867 Quebec Inc. is the general partner of La Société ferroviaire du Nord Québécois, société en commandite, of which CIML is a limited partner owning 33.3%.
-CIP Magnetite Pty Ltd is registered under the Companies Act 2001 in Australia.
 CIP Magnetite Ltd is incorporated in Canada under the Corporations Act of Newfoundland and Labrador.
 Mambas Minerais Limitada is incorporated in Mozambique and is 97.5% owned by the Corporation and is currently being liquidated.
-Champion Exchange Limited is wholly-owned by the Corporation Inc. is wholly-owned by the Corporation and is incorporated in Canada under the Province of Quebec.
+Champion Exchange Limited is whollyowned by the Corporation and is incorporated in Canada under the Business Corporations Act of Ontario.
+Lac Bloom Railcars Corporation Inc. is wholly-owned by the Corporation and is incorporated in the Province of Quebec.